 Combine retailer reward programs: Many retailers these days have their own loyalty reward programs.
 Retailers like petrol stations, Booking.com, supermarkets like Coles Flybuys and more.
 Use a rewards credit card with the retailer's loyalty program to double up your points.

 Have different types of credit cards: Having multiple credit cards to use for different purposes is another hack.
-Could be one for groceries or everyday purchases, another for frequent flyer points and a no annual fee credit card as a back-up.
+It could be one for groceries or everyday purchases, another for frequent flyer points and a no annual fee credit card as a back-up.

 This way you maximise the benefits of each credit card based on its features' strengths.